model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 It's not clear how much effort this would involve, but (3) is likely to require substantial documentation contributions.
 But (4) shouldn't be an issue if we decided to invest in `cbmc-viewer`.

+Finally, the following downside must be considered:
+`cbmc-viewer` can report line coverage but **the path to report region-based coverage may involve a complete rewrite**.

 #### Other output formats

 One of the long-term goals for this feature is to provide a UX that is familiar for users.